whazzmaster/whazzmaster.github.com/source/_posts/2012-03-18-dont-call-me-an-engineer.md

 title: "Don't Call Me an Engineer"
 date: 2012-03-18 11:13
 comments: true
-categories: the business, engineering, recruiting, discipline
+categories: the-business, engineering, recruiting, discipline
 ---

 When I go <a href="http://www.wisc.edu">on campus</a> to do university recruiting, or I'm in a non-technical social situation where I must explain what I do for a living, I often take great pains to explain what should be a simple thing.
 My title in my company is "Senior Software Engineer" but I always very precisely call myself a "software developer," "programmer," or "software nerd."